louis030195/cloud-computer-vision/README.md

 - https://github.com/louis030195/vision-client/tree/master/tfrecord-builder
 - https://github.com/louis030195/frame-extractor

-It is recommended to just use GitPod, there is less setup to do but you can also do local dev
+It is recommended to just use GitPod for development, there is less setup to do but you can also do locally

+see [bash script](setup.sh) to configure everything automatically (not full yet)

 ## Local development
 ### [Install NodeJS](https://www.google.com/search?ei=D3Q4XZGcM8OHjLsPs--n8AM&q=install+nodejs)